UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3913   357823.0         3       1.50         1240      9196     1.0           0     0          3      8        1240              0      1968             0    98072  47.7562 -122.094           1690       10800
 ```

 Notes: We wrangle our data just as we did before.
+These data consist of
+the characteristics of houses in King County, USA.

 ---